ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 You can restore a volume from a snapshot from the [list of block storage snapshots](#snapshots-vpc-restore-snaphot-list-ui), from the [snapshot details page](#snapshots-vpc-restore-vol-details-ui), or when you [provision a new instance](#snapshots-vpc-restore-vol-ui).
 You can also restore a volume from a snapshot to create a volume for [an existing instance](#snapshots-vpc-create-from-vol-ui).

-### Restoring an unattached data volume from a snapshot
+### Restoring a data volume from a snapshot of an unattached volume
 {: #snapshots-vpc-restore-unattached-vol}

-With the API, you can create an new unattached data volume from a snapshot by making a `POST /volumes` call and specifying the snapshot ID.
+With the API, you can create an new data volume from a snapshot of an unattached data volume by making a `POST /volumes` call and specifying the snapshot ID.
 The stand-alone volume created from the snapshot is fully hydrated (data is restored) when you later attach it to an instance.
-For an example API call, see [Restoring a standalone data volume from a snapshot](#snapshots-vpc-restore-unattached-api) Also see the [limitations](#snapshots-vpc-restore-unattach-limits) when restoring an unattached volume from a snapshot.
+Volume performance is initially degraded until the volume data is fully restored.
+For an example API call, see [Restoring a data volume from a snapshot of an unattached volume](#snapshots-vpc-restore-unattached-api).
+Also see the [limitations](#snapshots-vpc-restore-unattach-limits) when restoring a volume from a snapshot of an unattached volume.

 ### Additional considerations
 {: #snapshots-vpc-restore-vsi-concepts}